Eight Instances of Athletes Getting Political

-That hasn’t always been the case in pro sports, which makes the following eight examples so special.
+Athletes being outspoken at the risk of their careers has been rare in sports, which makes the following eight examples so special.
 This list isn’t meant to be all inclusive, rather it points out some recent examples, while not forgetting some of the greatest moments of political activism by athletes.
-Where should recent actions fighting for gay rights stand on this list?
+Where should recent actions fighting for social justice for African Americans fall on this list?

 8) Curt Schilling